 Other than primary school-aged children you do not need to routinely check all members of the household unless you have reason to suspect they have been in contact with someone with head lice.
 If you do find any signs of head lice, eggs or nits on your child we always recommend that you check every member of the household, as well as other close family members who are regular visitors, such as grandparents – Remember, not everyone itches when head lice are present.

-If you haven’t already been notified by your child’s school about a head lice case in the class then we do recommend that you let them that know that you have found and treated head lice on your child and ask them to notify all parents of that class so that they can check and treat their own children.
+If you haven’t already been notified by your child’s school about a head lice case in the class then we do recommend that you let them know that you have found and treated head lice on your child and ask them to notify all parents of that class so that they can check and treat their own children.

 No, head lice have no preference for clean or dirty hair.
 They are tough, resourceful little creatures.
 You can’t wash them out, and there is no scientific evidence to indicate that either washing or not washing the hair will do anything to prevent an infestation.

 Head lice have absolutely no preference for boys or girls.
 But school-age girls do tend to have more hair than boys and more head-to-head contact, which makes it easy for the lice to spread from one head to another, this is why we often find they are most common amongst girls.
 They then tend to pass them on to their other family members when they have head-to-head contact.

 No. They don’t fly, jump, hop or skip.
 But they do move very swiftly from one human head to another during everyday head-to-head contact.